Tehlu/blog/README.md

 Use Case
 Python is popular in Data Science, Machine Learning, IOT, security, automation JS is mainly used in web applications.
-However, both languages have frameworks and libraries we can use to create desktop and mobile apps.
-We'll explore more when it comes to developing libraries, or even applications close to the hardware (embedded systems, kernels, OS, etc)
+However, both languages have frameworks and libraries we can use to create desktop and mobile apps. (console apps A) We'll explore more when it comes to developing libraries, or even applications close to the hardware (embedded systems, kernels, OS, etc)

+Pradigm
+Both languages are considered multi-paradigm languages.
+Can be used in object-oriented, functional, and imperative programming developments.
+Because of its event-driven nature, JS is closer to Functional Programming than the rest.